 Meditation is the practice of observing your thoughts and feelings from a distance, without judging them.
-Often associated with practicing mindfulness, meditation encourages an honest assessment of your perspective as a means to understanding where your mind is at any particular moment.
+Often associated with practicing mindfulness, meditation encourages an honest assessment of your perspective as a means of understanding where your mind is at any particular moment.

-Practicing meditation helps you stay in the present moment, becoming fully engaged in whatever you are doing.
+Practicing helps you stay in the present moment, becoming fully engaged in whatever you are doing.
 You free your mind and let it bob around wherever it wants to go.

 Common Forms of Meditation